Musi13/fyler/README.md

 # Fyler
  An Open-Source bulk renaming desktop app.
-Select a number of files, then match them to media by searching with a provider (currently AniDB is the only really supported provider).
+Select a number of files, then match them to media by searching with a provider (currently AniDB/TheTVDB).
 Files can be renamed/symlinked/hardlinked based on a number of template variables: title, episode number, season number, etc.

 This project was heavily inspired by Filebot and attempts to have a similar interface with similar template variables.
 That said, this project does not intend to replicate all features of Filebot, only the renaming of files.
 Even then, there's some differences: for example, Fyler currently doesn't perform any introspection of the media being renamed, so certain template variables are completely unavailable.